top of page

 Sew a seam ¼" away from each side of both diagonal lines.

-Cut diagonal lines from corner to corner, creating an “X”.
+Cut along the drawn horizontal and vertical lines.
+Then, cut diagonal lines from corner to corner, creating an “X”.

 Fabric with floral pattern is cut into triangles.
 Text instructs to "cut along the drawn lines" and "cut diagonally."
 Rotary cutter illustration.